 The SEC also charged three other top executives at Archegos for their roles in the criminal conspiracy.
 Federal prosecutors characterized Archegos as a criminal operation to manipulate markets and defraud investors, on a vast scale.

 But the dangers to your financial well-being extend beyond outright criminality.
 Many investment advisers have devised dishonest but legal methods to part you from your money.
 The stakes are high.

-If you’re worried about your investments in what promises to be a volatile fourth quarter, just remember that passive investors who put their portfolios on automatic pilot will, like sheep, get slaughtered.
+If you’re worried about your investments under this year’s volatile conditions, just remember that passive investors who put their portfolios on automatic pilot will, like sheep, get slaughtered.